Help Shape the Future of St. John's University Area Neighbourhood

 Official title: University Area Neighbourhood Plan

 St. John's is creating a neighbourhood plan for the area around Memorial University.
-The plan will guide where new housing gets built, how tall buildings can be, and where shops and services should go.
-It's part of a $10.4 million federal housing fund aimed at speeding up home construction.
+The plan proposes new zoning to allow taller buildings (up to 4 storeys) near MUN, more mixed-use development, and better walking and cycling paths.
+It's funded by federal housing money aimed at speeding up home construction.

 Why This Matters

-Live near MUN or the Health Sciences Centre?
-This plan decides what gets built in your neighbourhood for years to come.
-Looking for housing in St. John's?
-New zoning could mean more apartments and townhouses near campus.
-Walk or bike around the area?
-New shared-use paths are on the table.
+Live in the University Area or Rabbittown?
+This plan decides what gets built near you for the next decade.
+Looking for housing near MUN?
+New zoning could mean more apartments and townhouses.
+Walk or bike to campus?
+New shared-use paths are proposed along Newtown Road.

 What Could Change